 The Right Diagnosis?

-I almost lost my job because of a C deficiency.
+I almost lost my job because of a vitamin C deficiency.

 He gave me feedback very skillfully.
 By the end he had led me to the conclusion that I should be more outgoing, more dynamic.
 He thought I should be out there exhorting the troops regularly.
 To him, that was what leadership was supposed to look like.

-I had been doing my best rendition of the “quiet professional” but apparently it came across to him as sullenness.
+For the past year, I had been doing my best rendition of the “quiet professional,” but apparently it came across to him as sullenness.
 Perhaps others read it the same way; I don’t know.
 What he wanted was a charismatic cheerleader.

-So I gave it a shot – made an effort to be more demonstrative, wave my hands around more, raise my voice a little, impart some enthusiasm.
+So I gave it a shot, and put myself on an regimen of imaginary “charisma pills.”
+I made an effort to be more demonstrative, wave my hands around more, raise my voice a little, impart some enthusiasm.

 But it felt artificial.
 It wasn’t me.
-Not sure anyone else bought it, either.
+I’m sure anyone else bought it, either.
 It must have been enough to get by, because the boss didn’t “shorten my tour of duty.”
 But I’m pretty sure he was glad when it was time for me to move on.
-I wasn’t fitting the mold of the charismatic leader that he had in mind.
+Despite the results my unit was turning in, I didn’t fit the mold of the charismatic leader that he had in mind.

 Looking back, I think he was making a mistake.
 Charisma does not equal Leadership, though it’s easy to conflate the two.